Yoto Player vs Toniebox: which one is best for your child?

 However, if you’re looking for a more tactile device with that added fun factor then the Toniebox might be a better option.
 The colourful fabric box is, as Tonies describes, “soft, huggable and tumble-proof”, something we can very much attest to after our testing.
 The Toniebox is satisfying to hold and use, designed less for setting and forgetting and more for a tactile user experience.

 As parent tester Anna, whose daughter uses her Toniebox everyday, noted, "the box itself I find very durable due to its padded surround, meaning it can withstand a few drops."
 Everything has been built to avoid hard edges with the control ears being made from flexible rubber and the padded fabric body being soft and squishy.
-The only hard surfaces on the Toniebox is the spot where the figures are magnetically attached and at the base where the charging port is located.
-Ultimately, the design of the Toniebox will appeal to children looking for a more hands on experience, versus the smaller and more subdued Yoto Player.
+The only hard surface on the Toniebox is the spot where the figures are magnetically attached and at the base where the charging port is located.
+Ultimately, the design of the Toniebox will appeal to children looking for a more hands-on experience, versus the smaller and more subdued Yoto Player.

 Yoto Cards vs Tonies figures